Michael F. Smith

 Michael F. Smith is an American politician.
 He is a Republican member of the Delaware House of Representatives, representing District 22.
 In 2018, he won the Republican primary with 64 percent of the vote.
 He went on to win the general election by 140 votes, with 5,955 votes total (50.6%) against Democratic nominee Guillermina Gonzalez.

+Smith won the Future Caucus Rising Star Award in 2023, given to state legislators who "exemplify its mission to transcend political polarization through Gen Z and millennial public service."

+Smith was selected for the Future Caucus Innovation Fellowship for the 2024 Strengthening Democracy cohort and the 2025-2026 Civic Innovation cohort, a bipartisan cohort of lawmakers committed to improving civic engagement and democratic processes.